SeiyaO/JijBench/docs/tutorial_parameter-search_TSP.md

 pip install itertools
 ```

-## Constructiong the Mathematical Model with JijModeling
+## Constructing the Mathematical Model with JijModeling
 We construct the mathematical model of TSP by JijModeling.

 JijModeling is a modeling tool to describe optimization problems.